skieffer/VerTeX/README.md

 where `w` is a word at least one character long.

 But you probably won't need to use this anyway.
-In using VerTeX for ten years, I cannot recall needing it once.
+In using VerTeX for over ten years, I cannot recall needing it once.

 Enjoy!